Skip to content

 1.3 Configuring Wi-Fi Connection (Optional)

-If you wish to connect via Wi-Fi, follow these steps:
+If you want to connect via Wi-Fi, follow these steps:

 Open the configuration file